CassCaps™ 2.0 User Manual

 2. Transfer your ingredients using our quick transfer funnel included with your kit.

-4. Place desired round ingredient label on the jar about midway up vertically.
+4. Place the desired round ingredient label on the jar about midway up vertically.
 Use black rectangular labels on the top of your jar if you can only see your jars in a rack or drawer from the top.

 HOW TO USE:

 You can use your CassCaps to measure in ¼ tsp increments or to “sprinkle to taste” straight from the bottle.
-NOTE: The sprinkle slide must be closed when measuring (Fig. 1).
+NOTE: The sprinkle slide must be closed when measuring (Fig.1).

 TO MEASURE: